 Each one of Sally Cat’s information memes and animations has provided so much insight and made this complex condition easier to digest and understand.

 These YouTube videos are so helpful and insightful.
 In them, Harry explains how it feels to live with PDA, from his school years to work and relationships.
 They are full of helpful tips and explore different ways to overcome difficulties and embrace PDA.

 - The PDA Hub – a website created for PDAers to share stories and celebrate achievements.
 Also on Facebook.

 Other blogs, Facebook pages and websites

-These blogs, Facebook pages and websites about autism and PDA are incredibly supportive and helpful:
+These blogs, Facebook pages and websites about autism and PDA (in no particular order) are incredibly supportive and helpful:

 - Steph’s Two Girls blog and Facebook page

 - Autism with Lots of Love and Affection blog and Facebook page

 - A slice of Autism blog and Facebook page